Solicitation of UM Pre-Proposals for Limited Submission Opportunity

 (2) Project Summary: 1-page NSF-style Project Summary, including working title.

 (3) Confirmed Collaborators: 1-page max list of proposed collaborating institutions and individuals—the UM PI and up to four co-PIs, including at least one co-PI from another EPSCoR jurisdiction (NSF requirement), and at least one co-PI from another MRC institution (Mississippi Research Consortium recommendation).
 This page should summarize the specific role/contribution of each proposed collaborating investigator, and why each is critical to the project.
 Include the contact information and signatures of the proposed PI and each co-PI.

-(4) Abbreviated Project Description: A short (3-5 pages) version of the Project Description, containing (very abbreviated versions of) all of the required components, including: Status and Overview; Results from Relevant Prior Support; Research, Collaboration, and Workforce Development; Inter-jurisdictional Collaborations and Partnerships; Workforce Development; Evaluation and Assessment Plan; & Sustainability Plan.
+(4) Very Abbreviated Project Description: A short (1-2 pages) version of the Project Description, containing (extremely abbreviated versions of) all (or as many as you can in the time available) of the required components, including: Status and Overview; Results from Relevant Prior Support; Research, Collaboration, and Workforce Development; Inter-jurisdictional Collaborations and Partnerships; Workforce Development; Evaluation and Assessment Plan; & Sustainability Plan.
 Due to the limited space and time, it is not expected that any of these elements will be complete, but you should provide enough to convince internal reviewers that, if selected for UM’s institutional nomination, the ensuing full proposal will be complete and strong.

-(5) Anticipated Outcomes (1/2 to 1 page): what kinds of outcomes are anticipated through this collaboration that would not be possible by the investigators working separately, including:
+(5) Anticipated Outcomes (1/2 page): what kinds of outcomes are anticipated through this collaboration that would not be possible by the investigators working separately, including:

 a. workforce development outcomes